kitnixx/AWS_Powered_Aerial_Lidar_Tree_Segmentation_in_R/README.md

   - Must be in backend directory, otherwise things don't work
 - ```node test.js``` for quick test
 - ```node index.js``` for backend REST API server

+### Information on Script Names
+- backend (runs on EC2 instance)
+  - Hosts backend so that you can make REST API calls to it for job operations
+  - When POST occurs, it triggers s3_download, ec2_batch, and then s3_upload internal to ec2_batch, then uploads job params via s2_upload
+- s3_download (runs on EC2 instance)
+  - Downloads data from S3 to local machine
+- ec2_batch (runs on EC2 instance)
+  - Generates the outputs from the Rscript
+- s3_upload (runs on EC2 instance)
+  - Uploads outputs to S3 folder
+- pc_to_s3 (runs on your own local machine)
+  - Modified version of "s3_upload", uploads all folders from local machine to S3

 ### Typical Docker Commands
 ```